SPORTS SPOTLIGHT: Morningside QB Joe Dolincheck leaving a dominant legacy under center for Mustangs

 “When I was in high school I didn’t look much like a quarterback, I was looking more like an offensive lineman.
 Coach Hicks and Coach Ryan took a shot on me and that’s all I could’ve asked for,” Morningside senior quarterback Joe Dolincheck said.

-“The intagibles just seemed to pop off the page, and the other things I felt I could work with him,” added Morningside head coach Steve Ryan.
+“The intangibles just seemed to pop off the page, and the other things I felt I could work with him,” added Morningside head coach Steve Ryan.

 Freshman year saw Dolincheck learning and listening under Trent Solsma, an all-time Mustang great who’d lead the program to its first NAIA national title in 2018.
 But Joe knew if he wanted to carry on the championship culture, he’d need to reshape his body.
 6 months later, he was 55 pounds lighter and the starting QB for the defending champs his sophomore year.